phatak-dev/blog/_drafts/spark-plugin-part-2.md

 ## Conclusion

 Spark plugin framework brings a powerful customization to spark ecosystem.
-Users can use this framework to add custom metric listeners and build a dynamic dispacth event system.
+In this post, we discussed about different interfaces provided by the plugin framework.